YeTian1201/ICCV-DeepID2025-Sunlight/readme.md

 Where:

-- `F1_fantasy` = average of F1 on bona fide and attack samples from the Fantasy test set
+- `F1_fantasy` = average of F1 on bonafide and attack samples from the Fantasy test set
 - `F1_private` = F1-score on the private real document test set   -->